pravega/pravega/documentation/src/docs/wire-protocol.md

 4. Is at `EndOfSegment`: 1 bit.
 5.  `Data`: Binary (remaining length in the message).

 The client requests to read from a particular Segment at a particular Offset.
 It then receives one or more replies in the form of `SegmentRead` messages.
 These contain the data they requested (assuming it exists).
-The server decides on more or less data to give the client than it asked for, in as many replies as it sees fit.
+The server may decide transferring to the client more or less data than it was asked for, splitting that data in a suitable number of reply messages.

+.

 # Appending